Gambling Should Never Be A Problem

 We at the California Gambling Control Commission want everyone who gambles - to do so responsibly.
 When you borrow money to play and spend above your budget using money allocated for other purposes, it can ultimately lead to more significant problems for you and your family.

 Most Californians gamble for fun using money from their entertainment budget for casinos, horse races, playing cards or bingo or to buy a lottery ticket.
-But according to a study conducted for the California Office of Problem and Pathological Gambling, 9.5% of adult Californians may be at-risk in their lifetime for developing problems with gambling.
+But according to a study conducted for the California Office of Problem Gambling, 9.5% of adult Californians may be at-risk in their lifetime for developing problems with gambling.
 Approximately 2.2% of adult Californians are already experiencing problems associated with gambling and 1.5% may be classified as pathological gamblers - meaning that they are battling a disorder.